kaizen42u/ESP32S3-CAR/README.md

 # ESP32S3 Robot Car Implementation

-This project is about creating a robot car that can be controlled by a [remote](https://github.com/kaizen42u/ESP32S3-REMOTE) using **ESP-NOW** protocol.
-ESP-NOW is a peer-to-peer communication protocol that allows devices to send and receive data without connecting to a Wi-Fi network.
-This project supports multiple remote connections (up to 6 concurrent) to the same robot car.
+This project is about creating a robot car that can be controlled by a [remote controller](https://github.com/kaizen42u/ESP32S3-REMOTE) using **ESP-NOW** protocol.
+ESP-NOW is a peer-to-peer communication protocol that allows devices to send and receive data without connecting to a Wi-Fi network. ~~This project supports multiple remote connections (up to 6 concurrent) to the same robot car.~~

 ## Features

 - Robot car with two wheels, two motors, and a battery
 - ESP32S3 module with built-in Wi-Fi and Bluetooth
 - ESP-NOW protocol for fast and reliable communication
-- Multiple remote connections to the same robot car
+- ~~Multiple remote connections to the same robot car~~
 - RSSI for pairing
-- PID closed-loop control
+- ~~PID closed-loop control~~

 ## Requirements

 - Hardware:
   - Robot car kit with chassis, wheels, motors, and battery
   - ESP32S3 module
-  - Breadboard and wires
+  - ~~Breadboard and wires~~ A custom PCB
 - Software:
   - Visual Studio Code
   - ESP-IDF Version 1.7.0